Rafting with Dogs in Colorado

 The ski season may be coming to a close but summer is knocking on the door as the sun is out more and more and the weather is finally breaking out of the 30’s.
 As the snow begins to melt and the water starts flowing down the canyons and creeks of Colorado, rafting season is soon to follow.
 This year’s water predictions look great, with the snow pack for some of Colorado’s most popular rivers above 100% of the average.
 With the water looking like it may get higher than last year’s incredible flows, now is when you want to consider who is going to be allowed on which trips this year.

-As long as you keep your pup’s safety in mind, dogs are a great addition to a river trip.
+As long as you keep your pup’s safety in mind, dogs are a great addition to a river rafting trip.
 For those interested in getting a jacket for your pooch check out Ruffwear jackets.
-For those who will not be bringing their pups out remember to stay safe and have a great season!
+For those who will not be rafting with their pups, remember to stay safe and have a great season!